 Did you make a large purchase on a credit card recently?
 It’s easy to inflate your balance with big-ticket items like home appliances, furniture and home repairs.
 Even if you paid it off quickly, there is a chance your lender reported this higher balance before you paid it off.
-As long as there haven’t been other significant changes, your credit score should bounce back once the balance is reported as being paid off, since it should lower your reported utilization.
-Check your credit report again to see if the displayed balances reflect any major purchases or changes.
+Once the balance is reported as being paid off your reported utilization should return to prior levels.

 Closing a credit card can also impact your score by changing the average age of all your accounts.
 Lenders like to see that you have accounts with a long history of on-time payments.
 Generally speaking, the older the average age of your accounts is, the better your score will be.
 If you close an account that’s been open for a long time, it could bring down that average.
 Think carefully about closing old accounts, especially if you want to limit any negative impact to your score.

 A hard inquiry on your credit report can also temporarily lower a score.
-Hard inquiries happen when a lender or company reviews your report with the intent to make a lending decision or offer you a contract.
-Even accounts or applications that may not seem like they would trigger a hard inquiry sometimes do.
-For example, many cell phone plan providers do a credit check before approving a new contract.
-Additionally, if you requested a credit line increase for one of your credit cards, it may also trigger a hard inquiry.
+Hard inquiries happen when a lender or company reviews your report with the intent to make a lending decision.
+For example, applying for a credit card, mortgage or car loan will all result in a hard inquiry.
+If you requested a credit line increase for one of your existing credit cards, it may also trigger a hard inquiry.
 This account would already be on your report, and because it’s a minor change, it could be easy to miss on a quick read-through.

-There is a lot of information on a credit report, so it can be easy to miss something.
-Plus, with how busy people can be, it’s not unreasonable to forget about adding or closing credit accounts.
-Remember, a changing score means changing information.
+As you can see, there can be multiple answers to the question: Why did my credit score drop?
+There is a lot of information on a credit report.
+Remember, a changing score often means changing information.
 Carefully read your credit reports again.
 You may have to dig for some clues to account for a fluctuating credit score.